Categories

 Contact: Sarah Waters, Programs Manager – 619.296.0161 x103 or email sarah@epilepsysandiego.org

-Description: Open forum for adults with epilepsy for discussion, information sharing and peer support.
+Description: Open forum for adults (ages 18 and older) with epilepsy for discussion, information sharing and peer support.

 When: 3rd Thursday of every month